 - The second is the impact of the global financial crisis leaving banks more wary about financing trade.

-- And finally, the overall trend of trade and supply chains suggests that the pull of cheap labor and multinational investment is waning.
+- And finally, the overall trend of trade and supply chains suggests that the pull of cheap labour and multinational investment is waning.

-So while the political influence on the backlash against globalization may be more a symptom that the cause, it’s impact can’t be understated.
+So while the political influence on the backlash against globalisation may be more a symptom that the cause, it’s impact can’t be understated.

 So is it going into reverse?

-While there is backlash against globalization, it’s certainly not headed to where it was in the 1930s, but instead the legal and political environment in which companies have to operate will become more uncertain.
-As Robert Azevedo, World Trade Organization (WTO) director put it in an address earlier this year, greater uncertainty ultimately means lower investment and consumption.
+While there is backlash against globalisation, it’s certainly not headed to where it was in the 1930s, but instead the legal and political environment in which companies have to operate will become more uncertain.
+As Robert Azevedo, World Trade Organisation (WTO) director put it in an address earlier this year, greater uncertainty ultimately means lower investment and consumption.

 What to do during this uncertain time

 Another area where politics could have a significant impact is the currency markets.
 With the greater uncertainty in what may happen with globalisation vs protectionism in the future, businesses and investors still need to take what may happen seriously, and protect their business accordingly.